Five Reasons You Should Be Thinking About Gratitude

-I have always looked at it as a negative thing like there was something missing or wrong with me.
+I have always looked at it as a negative thing like something was missing.

-Gratitude has taught me is that it’s ok not to always fit in and its ok to be different.
+Gratitude has taught me that it is okay not to always fit in and it’s okay to be different.
 Accepting this has made me appreciate my close relationships more:

-* like my amazing kid, whose pure existence makes me happy and grateful to my core whenever I see or think about him.
+* like my amazing kids, whose pure existence makes me happy and grateful to my core whenever I see or think about them.

 * My incredible husband, my best friend.
 I don’t know what I did to deserve him, he loves and supports me regardless of what I throw myself into.

-* My lovely parents, my father who came to Copenhagen, who lived at the main station for the first period of time because he didn’t have a place to stay.
+* My lovely parents, my father who came to Copenhagen.
+Lived on the main station for the first period because he didn’t have a place to stay.

-They went out, got jobs not knowing the language.
-They worked their whole lives to give us a good life and make sure we got an education.
+They went out and got jobs not knowing the language.
+They worked their whole lives to give us a good life and make sure we got educated.
 I’m eternally grateful for their sacrifice, which has given us the lives we live today.

 * My supportive sisters, I remember when I first thought about starting my blog and my life as a writer.
-One of my concern was, what would people think about my pursued and what would my sisters think?
+One of my concerns was, what would people think about my pursuit and what would my sisters think?

-Only positive things have come out of it, the support I have get from them is overwhelming, I’m really grateful for that.
+Only positive things have come out of it, the support I have gotten from them is overwhelming, and I’m really grateful for that.

 * My unbelievable friends, that has stood by me in thick and thin.
 Always keep believing in me through my struggles, and I’m eternally grateful for the fact that I am surrounded by this kind of love and support.